AndreaBravi/MapReduce/README.md

 - The list of bash commands to setup HDFS and run MapReduce: runjob
 - The script to be run during Map: mapper.py
 - The script to be run during Reduce: reducer.py
-- The dataset in comma-separated values: data.txt
+- The dataset: data.txt
+- The report of the analysis: report.pdf